nvohra0016/Biot1D-Python/README.md

 This research was partially supported by NSF DMS-1912938 "Modeling with Constraints and Phase Transitions in Porous Media" and NSF DMS-1522734 "Phase transitions in porous media across multiple scales"; PI: Dr. Malgorzata Peszynska.

-## Python code
+## MATLAB code
-The code is also available in MATLAB here
+The code is also available in MATLAB here [https://github.com/nvohra0016/Biot1D-MATLAB](https://github.com/nvohra0016/Biot1D-MATLAB)

 ## License